timrichardson/Prime-Ubuntu-18.04/README.md

 journalctl -e
 ```

+## Fix attempt 2
 if you can't get to a graphical session even with recovery boot,
  then try to get to a virtual console and
 check with `lsmod|grep nvidia`.
 If the nvidia drivers are present:
-If this is the problem, then from the virtual terminal:
+then from the virtual terminal:

 ```
 sudo systemctl stop lightdm